America's 16 years in Afghanistan: From triumph to stalemate

 Share via Email

 WASHINGTON — Sixteen years of U.S. warfare in Afghanistan have left the insurgents as strong as ever and the nation's future precarious.
-Facing a quagmire, President Donald Trump on Monday will outline his strategy for a country that has historically snared great powers and defied easy solutions.
+Facing a quagmire, President Donald Trump on Monday outlined his strategy for "victory" in a country that has historically snared great powers and defied easy solutions.

 America's longest-running war began well as U.S.-led forces quickly toppled the Taliban government and disrupted al-Qaida leaders who plotted the Sept.
 11, 2001, attacks from Afghan soil.
 But the fighting never ended.